 It was a fantastic, relaxing way to let our hair down and reminisce about the past three days before we all went our different ways, unlikely to ever meet again.

 My Overall Opinion

-**Note – I was not paid or reimbursed in any way for this review, I paid my fare in full.
+**Note – I was not paid nor reimbursed in any way for this review, I paid my fare in full.
 My opinion above is completely independent.

 Some Other Useful Information

-To enter the Uluru – Kata Tjuta National Park there is a $25 park fee.
-This is included with your tour cost.
+To enter the Uluru – Kata Tjuta National Park there is a $38AUD park fee for three days.
+This is included in your tour cost.